lbs1022/gen-711-final-/README.md

   - Installed a nucleotide database to check for contamination
   - Ran a blast of our filtered genome
+    	- Because we found contamination in the sample 69, we had to remove the contig using nano and refiltered the genome
+    	- We also checked for contamination again
   - Figure out how to visualize

     <details>